Azure/SQL-Connectivity-Checker/README.md

 With the current release, PowerShell uses .NET 5.0 as its runtime.
 PowerShell runs on Windows, macOS, and Linux platforms.

-1. In order to run this script on Linux you need to installing PowerShell on Linux (if you haven't before).
+1. To run this script on Linux you need to install PowerShell on Linux (if you haven't before).
    See how to get the packages at https://docs.microsoft.com/powershell/scripting/install/installing-powershell-core-on-linux

 2. After the package is installed, run pwsh from a terminal.